 Golden-Crusted Brussels Sprouts Recipe

-This is a great way to eat brussels sprouts: cut in half and cooked until deliciously tender inside and perfectly brown and crusted on the outside.
 Use brussels sprouts that are on the small size and tightly closed.
 You can finish these with many different types of cheese but I tend to go for Parmesan when the weather is good.
 I trade that in for heavier cheeses like gruyere or Gouda in colder weather.
-I finished them off with some toasted hazelnuts the other night - delicious!
+I tend to finish them off with toasted hazelnuts, walnuts, or almonds.
+I've also noted five variations on this recipe in the body of the post.
+Enjoy!

 - 1 pound of small brussels sprouts